nateainsworth/node-red-contrib-server-socketio/README.md

 * 1 node to send callbacks for listener events, make sure to check callback in input node for using this node

 ## Usage
+Note: When using the bind option to run on Node Reds port, JWT tokens wont be updated when deploying as the server will still be running on with the previous setup.
+Otherwise closing the server would also close node red every time you click deploy.
+Listener events will be updated however so it will be unlikely to effect you.
+If running on a different port the server will restart updating JWT setups.

 To see an example usage go to [Example Chat App](https://flows.nodered.org/flow/71f7da3a14951acb67f94bac1f71812a)

 > Socket.IO Setup